Kawameka/lswebhomework3/README.md

 ```

-My name is:
+My name is: Tanner

-I like to:
+I like to: Play LoL

-I'm learning:
+I'm learning: To code, n'stuff

 ```